 Danbury is a larger medium-sized city located in the state of Connecticut.
 With a population of 84,694 people and 15 constituent neighborhoods, Danbury is the seventh largest community in Connecticut.

-Unlike some cities, Danbury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Danbury are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Danbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Danbury is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Danbury who work in office and administrative support (10.05%), sales jobs (9.62%), and maintenance occupations (9.42%).

 Also of interest is that Danbury has more people living here who work in computers and math than 95% of the places in the US.